Packet switching: Philips Research

 Philips Research Laboratories in Redhill, Surrey developed a packet switching network for internal use.
 It was a datagram network with a single switching node.

 PUP

 PARC Universal Packet (PUP or Pup) was one of the two earliest internetworking protocol suites; it was created by researchers at Xerox PARC in the mid-1970s.
 The entire suite provided routing and packet delivery, as well as higher level functions such as a reliable byte stream, along with numerous applications.
 Further developments led to Xerox Network Systems (XNS).

 RCP

 RCP was an experimental network created by the French PTT.
-It was used to gain experience with packet switching technology before the specification of TRANSPAC was frozen.
+It was used to gain experience with packet switching technology before the specification of the TRANSPAC public network was frozen.
 RCP was a virtual-circuit network in contrast to CYCLADES which was based on datagrams.
 RCP emphasised terminal-to-host and terminal-to-terminal connection; CYCLADES was concerned with host-to-host communication.
 RCP influenced the X.25 specification, which was deployed on TRANSPAC and other public data networks.